tarik-ibrahimovic/eduBOS5/README.md

 # eduBOS5
-A compact, configurable RISC-V core
+A compact, configurable RISC-V CPU core targeting FPGAs.

+This project includes a complete, pre-configured toolchain and workflow for deploying custom hardware and software to the previously mentioned RISC-V core aimed at Gowin FPGAs.
+While FPGA synthesis and place-and-route are conducted using Gowin's proprietary tools, verification is powered by open-source tools.
+The source files are not public yet, therefore the build steps are not included.
-## Design characteristics
+## Design overview
-The CPU is a single cycle full user-level RV32I RISC-V ISA implementation.
-What stands out is a relatively short 2-cycle execution pipeline, which can be configured to a 3-cycle alternative.
-Neat SystemVerilog-2017 code allows for easy customization and leads to effortless understanding of the RTL.
-This feature is the reason why education will be a major goal in this endeavor.
+**eduBOS5** is a single-cycle, optional Machine privilege mode, RV32I RISC-V ISA implementation.
+Setting it apart is a relatively short 2-cycle execution pipeline, which can be configured to a 3-cycle alternative with a greater Fmax.
+The CPU is written in clean SystemVerilog-2017, making use of language features that enhance readability and simplify debugging.

-Space for improvement is an important consideration while building this core, enhancements and features are in sight since day one:
+Space for improvement is an important consideration while building this core, while currentlly no Zicsr is deployed and the CPU runs bare-metal, following features are currently being developed:
 - Superscalar implementation
 - Instruction & data prefetch
 - Branch prediction